Babesiosis: Pathophysiology

-Babesia parasites reproduce in red blood cells, where they can be seen as cross-shaped inclusions (four merozoites asexually budding, but attached together forming a structure looking like a "Maltese cross") and cause hemolytic anemia, quite similar to malaria.
+Babesia parasites reproduce in red blood cells, where they can be seen as plus-shaped inclusions (four merozoites asexually budding, but attached forming a structure looking like a "Maltese cross") and cause hemolytic anemia, quite similar to malaria.

-Unlike the Plasmodium parasites that cause malaria, Babesia species lack an exoerythrocytic phase, so the liver is usually not affected.
+Unlike the Plasmodium parasites that cause malaria, Babesia species rarely exhibit an exoerythrocytic phase with trophozoite forms.

-In nonhuman animals, Babesia canis rossi, Babesia bigemina, and Babesia bovis cause particularly severe forms of the disease, including a severe haemolytic anaemia, with positive erythrocyte-in-saline-agglutination test indicating an immune-mediated component to the haemolysis.
+In nonhuman animals, Babesia canis rossi, Babesia bigemina, and Babesia bovis cause particularly severe forms of the disease, including severe haemolytic anaemia, with positive erythrocyte-in-saline-agglutination test indicating an immune-mediated component to the haemolysis.
 Common sequelae include haemoglobinuria "red-water", disseminated intravascular coagulation, and "cerebral babesiosis" caused by sludging of erythrocytes in cerebral capillaries.

 In bovine species, the organism causes hemolytic anemia, so an infected animal shows pale mucous membranes initially.
-As the levels of bilirubin (a byproduct of red blood cell lysis) continue to increase, the visible mucous membranes become yellow in color (icterus) due to the failure of the liver to metabolize the excess bilirubin.
-Hemoglobinuria is seen due to excretion of red-blood-cell lysis byproducts via the kidneys.
-Fever of 40.5 °C (105 °F) develops due to release of inflammatory byproducts.
+As the levels of bilirubin (a byproduct of red blood cell lysis) continue to increase, the visible mucous membranes become yellow (icterus) due to the failure of the liver to metabolize the excess bilirubin.
+Hemoglobinuria is seen due to the excretion of red-blood-cell lysis byproducts via the kidneys.
+A fever of 40.5 °C (105 °F) develops due to the release of inflammatory byproducts.